steven-ccq/VisualReasoner/README.md

 # VisualReasoner

-Official repository for the paper "From the Least to the Most: Building a Plug-and-Play Visual Reasoner via Data Synthesis"
+Official repository for the EMNLP 2024 paper ["From the Least to the Most: Building a Plug-and-Play Visual Reasoner via Data Synthesis"](https://arxiv.org/abs/2406.19934)

 ![](imgs/pipeline.jpeg)